Delay propagation patterns in Japan's domestic air transport network: Methods

 \subsubsection{Delay time series}

 We construct a delay time series for each airport on each day.
 Specifically, we calculate the average delay on an hourly basis, which is defined by

 where $d_i(t)$ is the average delay for period $(t, t+1)$ at airport $i$, $u_i(t)$ is the total delay for period $(t, t+1)$ at airport $i$, $c_i(t)$ is the number of canceled flights for period $(t, t+1)$ at airport $i$, $h$ is the equivalent delay time of a canceled flight, and $s_i(t)$ is the total number of flights for period $(t, t+1)$ at airport $i$.
-We set $h=180$ [min] in the same way as \citet{du2018delay}.
+Note that $d_i(t)$ is calculated based on the original departure time of the flight and all time units are denominated in minutes.
+We set $h=180$ [min] in the same way as \citet{du2018delay}, which is based on the regulations of the Federal Aviation Administration (FAA), Civil Aviation Administration of China (CAAC), and European Union Aviation Safety Agency (EASA).
 Note that we calculate $d_i(t)$ from 6 am to 10 pm because the number of flights for the other periods is very small in our data.